Purchasing and Accounting

 UT Market is an electronic procurement system that enables shoppers to browse for products across multiple suppliers, and can be used to conveniently purchase a variety of items for academic and administrative use.

 Today's Business Solutions (TBS) is the name of the vendor with whom UT Austin has contracted for purchasing of office supplies.
 All office supplies should be purchased through TBS, unless there is a documented availability issue or competitive pricing issue.
 Call CBS for more info.

 - The completed forms should be submitted to the CoLA CBS office along with any back up documentation such as the invoice, APS form, RTA form, and/or payment contract.

-- For purchases under $500, only one authorized signature is required.
-Purchases over $500, two authorized signers are required. (see the GBS screen in Define).
+- For purchases/payments under $500, only one authorized signature is required.
+For purchases/payments over $500, two authorized signers are required. (see the GBS screen in Define).

 - Please do not include the wire transfer fee on the voucher unless a separate account number will be use to pay the fee.